 Investigators confirmed these results in a second randomized, double-blind, placebo-controlled trial involving 24 patients administered daily doses of up to 10 mg of THC over a six-week period.
 Researchers reported that subjects experienced a significant reduction in tics following long-term cannabinoid treatment, and suffered no detrimental effects on learning, recall or verbal memory.
 A trend toward significant improvement of verbal memory span during and after therapy was also observed.

-Summarizing their findings in the October 2003 issue of the journal Expert Opinions in Pharmacotherapy, investigators concluded that in adult TS patients, "Therapy with delta-9-THC should be tried ... if well established drugs either fail to improve tics or cause significant adverse effects."
+A 2003 review of the data published in the journal Expert Opinions in Pharmacotherapy, reported that in adult TS patients, "Therapy with delta-9-THC should be tried ... if well established drugs either fail to improve tics or cause significant adverse effects."
+A 2013 review similarly concludes: "[B]y many experts THC is recommended for the treatment of TS in adult patients, when first line treatments failed to improve the tics.
+In treatment resistant adult patients, therefore, treatment with THC should be taken into consideration."

 Muller-Vahl et al. 1999.
 Treatment of Tourette's syndrome with delta-9-tetrahydrocannabinol.
 American Journal of Psychiatry 156: 495.